 On the other hand, you cannot always guarantee that you can wear your watch.
 Automatic watches need your movements to work, so keeping it unused for a long time is harming it.
-Thus, once it consumes all the power reserve and it reaches its estimated running time, you have no other option then but to wind it by yourself.
+Once it consumes all the power reserve and it reaches its estimated running time, you have no other option then to wind it yourself.

 Winding means giving back life to your watch.
-Yet, how to wind an automatic watch the correct way?
+Yet, how do you wind an automatic watch the correct way?

-How to wind a watch is not as simple as what you are thinking.
-It requires you to be more careful because a single mistake can cause permanent damages to your watch.
+How to wind a watch is not as simple as you may think.
+It requires you to be more careful because a single mistake can cause permanent damage to your watch.

 As mentioned earlier, automatic watches rely on the wearer’s wrist movements to function.
 Hence, wearing it means winding it.

 To wind your watch by wearing it, follow these steps: